brevdev/multi-stage-docker-example/python-app/README.md

 An example of a python application with several dependencies and services.

 Mysql and redis are not hooked up in the python app.
 This is left as exercise to the reader. https://fastapi.tiangolo.com/tutorial/sql-databases/#create-sqlalchemy-models-from-the-base-class

+## Use
+- create a .env file to add personal env vars.